sbtrn-devil/crtk/docs/api.md

 This pseudo-global resolves to a helper generator.
 As mentioned above, expression `yield *SYNCW()` yields the coroutine execution and resumes it when callback obtained by preceding `SYNC` or `SYNCTL` is called.

-This strategy holds in almost all cases, except for one forced exception (fortunately quite an exotic one) that you have to remember: _do not use SYNC/SYNCTL under real generators_.
+This strategy holds in almost all cases, except for one forced exception (fortunately quite an exotic one) that you have to remember: _do not use SYNC/SYNCTL under real generators_ (ones that are used as actual generators).

 ```js
 // NO